zendesk/arturo/README.md

 and they clean up the last few bugs they found with the "live_postings" feature and deploy it to all users.

-**Note**: the following is the **intended** use of Arturo.
-It is not yet complete and neither the 1.0 version of the gem nor the Rails 2.3-specific branch is available.

 ## Installation

 ### In Rails 3, with Bundler